heinohein/Simple-Thermostat-Arduino-LCD-relay/readme-thermostat.txt

 04 = housing final

 Costs:
-Total cost of the project ca. 20,45 eur/$.
-For details see file WC timer-bom2.pdf and .html
+Total cost of the project ca. 16.06 eur/$.
+For details see file Bom Simple Thermostat.htm

 Have fun.
 HEINOHEIN